-- During the repair season, avoid combing or brushing your while it’s dry.
+- While waiting for repair mode to get completed, avoid combing or brushing your hair while it is dry.

 - Lastly, take one tablespoon of patience and try out some of the tips mentioned here and see if it works for you.

-And the truth is: you can never get your hair back healthy, strong and natural it as it used to be, EXCEPT you go in for a hair chop.
-Which is always the last option or alternative for anybody with damaged or burnt hair.
+And the truth is: you can never get your hair back healthy, strong and natural it as it used to be.

 EXCEPT you go in for a hair chop; which is always the last option or alternative for anybody with damaged hair.